-Summer is upon us here in the Northern Hemisphere, the snow is melting rapidly, temperatures are rising, and its time to start trading out the boards for bikes.
-Biking season is upon us, in fact, many areas start their season tomorrow, Friday, May 18th, so we have compiled a list of the best mountain bike parks in North America to help satisfy your gravity-fueled adventures this summer season.
+Resorts are closing, snow is melting, and the sun is coming out, which means it’s almost time to get that adrenaline fix on bikes instead of boards.
+Finally, biking season is upon us, so we have compiled a list of the best mountain bike parks in North America to help satisfy your gravity-fueled adventures this summer season.

-Alyeska over the last few seasons has really upped the ante in their own bike park game, going from one lift servicing 500 vertical feet and three trails to three lifts accessing over 15 trails and 2,500 vertical feet.
+Over the last few seasons, Alyeska has really upped the ante in their own bike park game, going from one lift servicing 500 vertical feet and three trails to three lifts accessing over 15 trails and 2,500 vertical feet.
 Not to mention it’s in Alaska, possibly one of the largest untapped biking zones in North America.
 High alpine biking with views of the ocean and the midnight sun, Alaska might be the next big biking destination.

 - Vertical: 2,500′ / 760m

-Opening for the summer tomorrow, May 18th, Whistler Bike Park is arguably the best bike park found in North America.
-Celebrating its 20th year this summer Whistler is nestled in the Coast Mountains of British Colombia, its location is key to its incredible biking, and a vertical drop of 5,000′ isn’t half bad either.
-Whistler and the surrounding region is the Mecca for biking, with long descents, tacky dirt, and a mix of high alpine and rain forest, this should be a destination for every serious mountain biker.
+Whistler Bike Park is arguably the best bike park found in North America.
+Now into its 23rd year, Whistler is nestled in the Coast Mountains of British Colombia, its location is key to its incredible biking, and a vertical drop of 5,000′ isn’t half bad either.
+Whistler and the surrounding region is the Mecca for biking; with long descents, tacky dirt, and a mix of high alpine and rain forest, this should be a destination for every serious mountain biker.

 - Vertical: 5,280′ / 1609m